puratiino/My-Survey-Form/README.md

 User Story #11: For the name, email, and number input fields, I can see<strong> placeholder text</strong> that gives me a description or instructions for each field.

-User Story #12: Inside the form element, I can select an option from a<u> dropdown </u>that has a corresponding<strong> id="dropdown"</strong>.
+User Story #12: Inside the form element, I can select an option from a<strong> dropdown </strong>that has a corresponding<strong> id="dropdown"</strong>.

-User Story #13: Inside the form element, I can select a field from one or more groups of<u> radio buttons</u>.
+User Story #13: Inside the form element, I can select a field from one or more groups of<strong> radio buttons</strong>.
 Each group should be grouped using the name attribute.

-User Story #14: Inside the form element, I can select several fields from a series of<u> checkboxes</u>, each of which must have a value attribute.
+User Story #14: Inside the form element, I can select several fields from a series of<strong> checkboxes</strong>, each of which must have a value attribute.

 User Story #15: Inside the form element, I am presented with a textarea at the end for additional comments.

-User Story #16: Inside the form element, I am presented with a button with id="submit" to submit all my inputs.
+User Story #16: Inside the form element, I am presented with a button with<strong> id="submit"</strong> to submit all my inputs.
 <h3>And finally the page had to pass a test, which it also passed.</h3>
 Simple....
 Right :)